qbroker/TiddlyWikiClassic-Sandbox/README.md

 ## pdfMakeTWC
 Create pdf's from your TiddlyWikiClassic content with the pdfmake.js library, info about the library can be found here: http://pdfmake.org/ \
 To see this wiki in action go here [pdfMakeTWC](https://raw.githack.com/qbroker/TiddlyWikiClassic-Sandbox/main/pdfMakeTWC/pdfMakeTWC.html)
+## fontSize-Zoom
+Zoom your TiddlyWikiClassic in NW.js.
+The plugins in this TiddlyWikiClassic are experimental and only tested on Linux.

 ## How to get TiddlyWikiClassic running in a NW.js environment?
 Go to [hiveBroker](https://github.com/qbroker/hiveBroker) and download `hiveBroker`, follow the instructions to install.\